bentoml/BentoML/docs/source/frameworks/fastai.rst

 .. seealso::

-   :ref:`Building a Service <concepts/service:Service and APIs>` for how to create a prediction service with BentoML.
+   :ref:`Building a Service <concepts/service:Service and APIs>`: more information on creating a prediction service with BentoML.

 When constructing a :ref:`bentofile.yaml <concepts/bento:Bento Build Options>`, there are two ways to include fastai as a dependency, via ``python`` or